spontaneous01/discovery-srv/README.md

 ## The API

-The discovery service implements the Registry as RPC methods as well as the following
+The discovery service implements the [go-micro.Registry](https://godoc.org/github.com/micro/go-micro/registry#Registry) as RPC methods as well as the following

 ### Discovery.Heartbeats
 ```shell